ctlong12/AutomatedTestingFramework/README.md

 # Moodle Automated Testing Framework!

-Welcome to the **Moodle** Automated Testing framework!
-Moodle is a free and open-source learning management system (LMS) written in PHP and distributed under the GNU General Public License.
+Welcome to the **Moodle Automated Testing Framework!** Moodle is a free and open-source learning management system (LMS) written in PHP and distributed under the GNU General Public License.
 Moodle is used for blended learning, distance education, flipped classroom and other e-learning projects in schools, universities, workplaces and other sectors.

 # The Goal